Andrew-lindsay/Code-Grep/README.md

 `pip install PyGithub`

-install the re2 python wrapper
+install the re2 python wrapper, requires python-dev, the python developement files, to be installed if not already present

+`sudo apt-get install python-dev`

 `pip install re2`